-Marid is an integration server, designed to resolve challenges faced in the integration of internal and external systems.
-Marid is developed by OpsGenie.
-OpsGenie is an alert and notification management solution.
+Marid is an integration server developed by Opsgenie, designed to resolve challenges faced in the integration of internal and external systems.

 Using OpsGenie Marid integration, you can manage a two-way bridge between your system and OpsGenie; forwarding OpsGenie alert activity to your system, and updating the alerts on events from your system.